Intro

 mlcourse.ai is an open Machine Learning course by OpenDataScience (ods.ai), led by Yury Kashnitsky (yorko).
 Having both a Ph.D. degree in applied math and a Kaggle Competitions Master tier, Yury aimed at designing an ML course with a perfect balance between theory and practice.
-Thus, you go through math formulae in lectures, and practice with Kaggle Inclass competitions.
+Thus, the course meets you with math formulae in lectures, and a lot of practice in a form of assignments and Kaggle Inclass competitions.
 Currently, the course is in a self-paced mode.
 Here we guide you through the self-paced mlcourse.ai.

 In the following short video we discuss how to best approach the course material:

 Additionally, you can purchase a Bonus Assignments pack with the best non-demo versions of mlcourse.ai assignments.
-Select the “Bonus Assignments” tier.
+Select the “Bonus Assignments” tier on Patreon or a similar tier on Boosty (rus).

 Details of the deal